The Human / Leader Paradox

 Comment

-Pressure: What influences us when we receive request?
+Pressure: What influences us when we receive a request?

 Comment

-Pressure: What influences us when we receive request?
+Pressure: What influences us when we receive a request?

 Recently, I had a conversation with a group of friends about the idea that in interactions and specifically requests made by one person towards another, there were various categories of "pressure" felt by the person receiving the request, and influenced at various degrees by the person making the request.